SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Data_Sources/Tutorials/Data_API_GettingStarted.md

 This tutorial will teach you how to create your first scripted connector with Python.

-For the tutorial we will be using an example where we will connect to Amsterdam Internet Exchange (AMS) and collect traffic data from some of its available locations.
-It will allow us to have real and changing data to better understand how the Data Sources module works.
+Using example code, you will create a scripted connector that connects to the Amsterdam Internet Exchange (AMS) and collects traffic data from some of its available locations.
+This will give you real-life data illustrating how the Data Sources module works.

 The content and screenshots for this tutorial were created in DataMiner version 10.4.2.

-Expected duration: 15 minutes
+Expected duration: 15 minutes.

 ## Prerequisites